Healthy Place Shaping

 The new square will have dedicated cycle routes extending along Blackbird Leys in both directions – towards the city centre and south towards Evenlode Tower.

 There will be improved pedestrian routes through the estate.

-We will work with health stakeholders including health trusts and GP’s to support the regeneration proposals.
-This will be developed in partnership with the Leys Health and Wellbeing Partnership and other stakeholders both during the consultation and beyond.
+We will continue to work with health stakeholders including health trusts and GP’s to support the regeneration proposals.
+The proposals have been developed in partnership with the Leys Health and Wellbeing Partnership and other stakeholders both during the consultation and beyond.

 Employment & Training